-The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.
+The discovery of cheese by our ancestors is by accident (albeit a happy one) since there was no science back then.

 The Legend Of The First Cheeses

-According to legend, an Arab shepherd carrying a sheep’s-belly flask full of milk, had to walk home beneath the scorching desert sun.
-When he got home he realized his milk has solidified.
+According to legend, an Arab shepherd carrying a sheep’s flask full of milk had to walk home beneath the scorching desert sun.
+When he got home he realized his milk had solidified.

 In other words, the milk has curdled and cheese was born.